The Power of Playbooks: Execute Your Sales Vision

 Aim to make your documentation specific without being too detailed.
 Your sales team should be able to quickly scan the key stages of a play, identify the most important activities within a stage and follow directions in real time.

-Implementing Your Sales Play
+Implementing Your Sales Plays

 Have sales reps integrate the playbook into their daily routine, which can reinforce the right activities and eliminate other habits.
 Having a focused and productive workspace is essential for implementing new strategies.